invertase/react-native-firebase/docs/auth/quick-start.md

 React Native Firebase provides access to the majority of authentication providers available, including social providers including Facebook, Google, Twitter and Github, along with phone/SMS authentication.

-_Our [guides](/guides?tags=auth) provide more in-depth explanations on provides and how to integrate them into your application._
+_Our [guides](../guides?tags=auth) provide more in-depth explanations on provides and how to integrate them into your application._

 #### Anonymous Sign In

 Some applications don't require authentication, which make it tricky to identify what users are doing throughout your app.
 If connecting with external APIs, it is also useful to add an extra layer of security by ensuring the users request is from the app.
-This can be achieved with the `signInAnonymously` method, which creates a new anonymous user which is persisted, allowing you to integrate with other services such as Analytics by providing a user id.
+This can be achieved with the `signInAnonymously` method, which creates a new anonymous user which is persisted, allowing you to integrate with other services such as Analytics by providing a user ID.

 ```js
 import auth from '@react-native-firebase/auth';